Creating a Bicycle Friendly Community in Rochester

 The City is currently working on several projects that will include a cycle track, including the Elmwood Avenue / Collegetown Cycle Track which will connect the Genesee Riverway Trail and the College Town redevelopment along Elmwood Avenue, and the Inner Loop East Transformation Project, which will provide a cycle track along the west side of the new Union Street between Chestnut Street and University Avenue.

-A Bike Box is an extension of the Bike Lane located at signalized intersection that allows bicycles to reposition themselves in front of motorized vehicles during the stop phase of a traffic light.
-The City plans on installing Bike Boxes at 3 locations in 2013.
+A Bike Box is an extension of the Bike Lane located at a signalized intersection that allows a bicyclist to reposition themselves in front of motorized vehicles during the stop phase of a traffic light.
+The City has installed Bike Boxes at 3 locations in 2013.

 • Minimizes conflicts with right turning vehicles

-• Allows cyclist to position themselves for a left turn
+• Allows cyclists to position themselves for a left turn

 • Improves visibility of cyclists